Money Imbalance in Relationships: How to Overcome It

 If either of you views the other as a selfish person, whether around money or otherwise, that's an important things to work on, as it can erode respect, peace of mind, and the like.

-Now let’s say one spouse is very frugal: they may view even a spouse who spends reasonably as being selfish, and sometimes they’ll convince their partner that they really are selfish!
-On the other hand, sometimes people do spend in ways that exert power over financial resources, such as spending in ways you’ve agreed not to or otherwise putting the family at risk, and in those situations, you’d need to hold your partner (and yourself) accountable for working through that.
+In those situations, you'd need to hold your partner (and yourself) accountable for working through that.
 Striking the right balance can be difficult, but with healthy dialogue, you can get on the same page and achieve it!

 Financial Infidelity

-How to Overcome Money Imbalance in Relationships
+How To Overcome Money Imbalance in Relationships

 Fortunately, even if you and your partner are experiencing financial imbalances, there are many things you can do to reignite a healthy relationship and get on the same financial page.